Ad hoc bookings: Any casual booking of University space not intended for regular teaching activity.

 Clash: An occurrence when students are allocated to two or more teaching activities that run at the same time or which overlap.

 Core unit: A mandatory unit taken to fulfil the requirements for an award.

 Course: The accumulation of units, according to a set of rules, that leads to the award of a qualification (eg Bachelor of Arts, Master of Science).
 In the case of a double degree, this course of study can lead to the award of two qualifications.

 Elective unit: An optional unit taken to fulfil the requirements for an award.

 Offering: A unit available for enrolment in the forthcoming teaching period.

-Preliminary release: The version of the timetable provided two weeks before final timetable publication to enable academic and administrative staff to identify and resolve problems before the final timetable is published.
+Preliminary release: The version of the timetable provided four weeks before final timetable publication to enable academic and administrative staff to identify and resolve problems before the final timetable is published.

 Resources: Teaching rooms and teaching equipment including audio visual facilities.